PLANNING FOR COLLEGE CHECKLISTS

 The number one thing I noticed about all of the college scholarship search sites is that every one of the sites could use some improvement.
 Today’s consumer is accustomed to significantly better information and better sorting, filtering, and saving capabilities than is offered on any site I visited.
 Considering that most of the sites force you to register to search for scholarships, they should all be ashamed of their user experience.
 9 of the sites were so bad that I have placed them on my “Don’t Waste Your Time” List.
 I gave 3 sites a score of B+.
 None received an A. I can’t give an A to sites that do not have formatted printing or downloading of the lists.
 It’s 2017.
 Time to modernize and step up their games.

-I evaluated each site in several categories.
+I evaluated each college scholarship search site in several categories.
 Accuracy of the information provided was the most important consideration.
 It is a supreme waste of time to click through to sponsors’ websites only to find that the information provided is inaccurate or there is no scholarship to be found or the scholarship is from a previous year.

 The next most important consideration was the ability to filter, sort, and save the results.
 The ability to print a list is also helpful.
 Many searches included scholarships that were very narrow, meaning the applicant must belong to a particular club, live in a particular city, or have a specific major or interest, etc..
 A good search engine should filter out these scholarships if the searcher is not eligible.

 The best overall sites (receiving top honors of a B+ rating):

 Unigo gave 81 matches to my initial search.
 The matches were easy to sort by award amount, deadline, etc. However, trying to print a usable list was impossible.
 The information printed on top of itself.